 “I want children to experience a rich curriculum of art, music, and nature.
 I think young children are gifted with imagination and creativity and I seek to preserve the innate wonder of early childhood.

-At the Novato Charter School family involvement makes our school very special.
+At the Novato Charter School, family involvement makes our school very special.
 Teachers work together in creative ways and there is a warm spirit of cooperation.
 We give children ample time for creative play both indoors and outdoors.
-This allows children to strengthen bodies and develop healthy social skills and foster interest in the world around them.
+This allows children to strengthen bodies, develop healthy social skills and foster interest in the world around them.